Module 1 - Information Security Management Principles

 - The core concepts and definitions used in information security

-- The key business drivers and how they shape the organization’s approach to governance, risk management and compliance
+- The key business drivers and how they shape the organisation’s approach to governance, risk management and compliance

 - The benefits of information security

-- The role information security plays in an organization
+- The role information security plays in an organisation

-- How an organization can make information security an integral part of its business
+- How an organisation can make information security an integral part of its business

 We welcome all feedback and suggestions - please contact us at email@example.com if you are unsure about where to start or if would like help getting started.